 Attract eight (8) new members by the end of FY18.
 The BC recruited 9 new members in FY17.
 However, the BC also lost a few members, thus the Outreach Committee and other BC members will be encouraged to engage in member retention and the re-recruitment of former members.

 Distribute 750 BC newsletters, BC business cards, and target of 1,000 factsheets with a goal of 25 percent being external to ICANN meetings.
-[Distributed >700 newsletters and fact sheets in FY17, primarily during ICANN, WSIS Forum, and CSTD.
-For example, 25 Fact Sheets and 15 BC brochures were distributed at the IGF-USA, informally, and all were picked up by participants.
-Another 50 + of each were put in the IGF 2016 NRI’s shared booth, by Marilyn Cade, and all were picked up.]

 Invite all Association members of the BC to post a story about the BC’s focus on a particular policy area that their members care about in their newsletters or official publications.
-Topics for 2018 could be SSR, fraud and abuse in the DNS and its risk to business, or the continued need for business engagement to ensure ICANN’s stability.
 The topics should focus on those areas where there is strong consensus within the BC.
 Such story could be drafted and piloted in the BC Newsletter for ICANN61, and then provided to any BC association members who might be willing to publish it, with a personal introduction, in their association newsletters.

-Attract more than 1,000 webpage views through social media enhanced engagement – to be developed further, including encouraging all BC member to like the BC Facebook page and to send at least three (3) tweets a year about their engagement with the BC activities.
+Attract more than one thousand (1,000) webpage views through social media enhanced engagement – to be developed further, including encouraging all BC member to like the BC Facebook page and to send at least three (3) tweets a year about their engagement with the BC activities.

 Improve the ICANN Board’s understanding of the BC, specifically in regard to the BC’s views and perspectives, and the engagement of Business Users at ICANN.
 This will make engagement with the ICANN Board more useful to BC members.

+For proposed activities that may not lead directly to new members (items described as supporting the multistakeholder model and/or ICANN more broadly), objectives include:

+Visible and senior speaking role at an event for BC designated delegate/s

+Number of people that can be reached via the speaking session

+Rate of growth of BC Facebook page likes

+Rate of growth of Twitter followership

 BC Outreach Strategy Matrix